If the fore hatch is likely to be walked on it will need to be strong and the top non-slip.

 My personal preference is for a forward opening fore hatch which will funnel air below when at anchor and lying to the wind.

-top covering can be made from tongue and groove or
+The top covering can be made from tongue and groove or laminated with plywood.

-If you are using just tongue and groove, be sure that the wood is reasonably stable so the joints don’t open and close as the wood wets and dries.
+If you are using just tongue and groove, be sure that the wood is reasonably stable so the joints do not open and close as the wood wets and dries.

 On Mignonne’s hatch I used tongue and groove covered with plywood which was then painted with non-slip.